microsoft/Git-Credential-Manager-for-Windows/Docs/Configuration.md

   `git config --global credential.microsoft.visualstudio.com.interactive never`

-### loginhint

-Specifies an Azure Active Directory login hint.
-This is helpful in non-interactive scenarios requiring an authoritative domain apart from visualstudio.com.

-Hints are typically of the form: `username@domain` or `domain` without quotes.

-    git config --global credential.microsoft.visualstudio.com.loginhint microsoft.com

 ### modalPrompt

 Forces authentication to use a modal dialog instead of asking for credentials at the command prompt.